Current location

 What were you doing in Toronto before going to France?

-I was working as a senior designer at an Advertising Agency before moving to France.
-I was in need for a big change, in a lot of ways and chose to pack up and move.
-I left my job, bought a ticket, got a visa and away I went!
+I was working as a senior designer at an advertising agency before moving to France.
+I was in need of a big change in a lot of ways, and so I chose to pack up and move.
+I left my job, got my visa, bought a ticket, and away I went!

 pvtistes